-On January 18, 1945 took off from Tacloban Airfield with "crew 18" on a search sector southwest of Leyte to North Borneo.
-Outbound, they ocated an enemy radio station on Balabek Island south of Palawan and strafed it.
-Proceeding to the coast of North Boreno overflying an oil field bombed previously, then returned over the Sulu Sea, jettisoned their bomb load to lighten the bomber but found a massive thunderstorm blocking their approach to Leyte.
-Running low on fuel, this PV-1 ditched into Ormoc Bay off Leyte.
+On January 18, 1945 took off from Tacloban Airfield on Leyte "crew 18" on a search sector southwest of Leyte to North Borneo.
+Outbound, they located an enemy radio station on Balabek Island south of Palawan and strafed it.
+Proceeding to the coast of North Borneo overflying an oil field bombed previously, then returned over the Sulu Sea, jettisoned their bomb load to lighten the bomber but found a massive thunderstorm blocking their approach to Leyte.
+Running low on fuel, this PV-1 ditched into Ormoc Bay.

 A Moment of Silence by Howard Hassett: